Disneyland Resort Announces Return Of Limited-Time Kids' Special Ticket Offer And Hotel Offers

 Continue Reading

 Disneyland Resort in Anaheim, Calif., announced a limited-time kids' special ticket offer for 1-Day, 1-Park tickets, along with new hotel offers, for visits and stays starting Jan.
 7 through March 20, 2025.
 All offers go on sale beginning Oct.
 22, 2024.
-This image includes tips and recommendations from planDisney for more ways to save.
-(Disneyland Resort)
+This image includes tips and recommendations from planDisney for more ways to save

 The Disneyland Resort has announced the return of a limited-time kids' special ticket offer to Disneyland Park and Disney California Adventure Park, and special savings at the Hotels of the Disneyland Resort in Southern California, to welcome as many families as possible.